 Neurosurgical intervention may be necessary for patients with increased intracranial pressure or intraventricular cysticerci.

-The presence of intraventricular cysticerci is a relative contraindication for anthelminthic drugs because the resulting inflammatory response elicited by the dying cysts can cause obstructive hydrocephalus.
+The presence of intraventricular cysticerci is also a relative contraindication for anthelminthic drugs because the resulting inflammatory response elicited by the dying cysts can cause obstructive hydrocephalus.

 Surgery may be necessary for obstructive hydrocephalus (due to intraventricular cysticerci including those in the 4th ventricle) or spinal or ocular cysticercosis.
 Intraventricular cysticerci are removed endoscopically when possible.
 Ventricular shunts may be needed to reduce increased intracranial pressure.